flavian-ost/Reacto/README.md

 - ⏱️ Time Guess – Estimate when a given time interval has elapsed.
 - 🔍 Hide and Seek – Find REACTO!
 - ⚡ Speed it up – Spin REACTO as fast as possible.
-- 🔥 Hot Potato Mode – Pass REACTO before the timer expires.
-- 🔶 Pattern Match – Memorize random LED patterns and reproduce them accurately.
-- 🎤 Action Commands – React to on-screen commands such as “Twist it!” or “Shake it!”.

 ### Interactions
 - 👉 Push it